caesarfeta/dot_com/RAW.md

 ## HTML isn't beautiful.
 So HTML and it's big-brother XML have problems.
-They're tag based which means all of your content gets wrapped in opening and closing tags.
+They're tag based which means all of your content gets wrapped in opening and closing tag pairs.
-These tags can get nested one inside of the other.
-There's not really a practical limit to how deep this nesting can go.
-So if somebody isn't careful they can easily make a mess for themselves by carelessly omitting a tag.
+If somebody isn't careful they can easily make a mess for themselves by carelessly omitting a closing tag.
-Haml tries to remedy this situation by replacing tag-pairs with carefully crafted whitespace.
+Haml tries to remedy this situation by replacing tag-pairs with strictly enforced whitespace rules.

 ## See for yourself.
 Take a look at the haml project's homepage http://haml.info/